Learn More

 How Quickly Does Judoscale… Scale?

 The Judoscale adapter packages report metrics every 10 seconds and the autoscaling algorithm also runs every 10 seconds.
-This means Judoscale will send an upscale request to Heroku within 20 seconds of a queue time "breach" (queue time exceeds the threshold you've specified).
+This means Judoscale will send an upscale request to Heroku within 20 seconds of a verified queue time “breach” (queue time exceeds the threshold you’ve specified).

 After sending the request to Heroku, it’ll take between 20 and 60 seconds (depending on the startup time for your app) for your new dyno to begin receiving requests.
 Note that performance, private, and shield dynos take longer to start up than standard dynos.